Designing the Moment

 Me: “Across all modules?”

-But a few weeks in, the music started to sound like noise.
+But after a few weeks, the design started to feel like a mess.

-Every line, every layout decision felt swallowed by the scale.
+Every line, every layout decision felt swallowed up by the scale.

-We were designing the entire symphony, and no one could hear the melody anymore.
+We designed the entire system - and no one could see the story anymore.

 02